Heather Watson: 2016: Third career singles title, Wimbledon mixed-doubles champion

-2017: Wimbledon third round
+2017: Wimbledon 3rd round

 Starting the year at the Hopman Cup partnered with Daniel Evans, the duo were knocked out in the group stages, between them winning only one of nine matches.
 In Melbourne at the Australian Open, Watson beat seeded Samantha Stosur to get through to the second round.
 She was the Europe/Africa Zone Group I 2017 winner of the Fed Cup Heart Award, which is awarded for commitment to their players team and the Fed Cup competition.

-In May, Watson lost in straight sets to world No. 264, Alizé Lim, in the second round of the Cagnes-sur-Mer Challenger event.

-At the French Open, Watson failed to qualify, losing to Richèl Hogenkamp in the third round of qualifying.
-She then was runner-up at an ITF tournament at Surbiton.

-Watson failed to make it past the first round at Nottingham and at Birmingham.

-She reached Eastbourne semifinals, defeating top-10 player Dominika Cibulková in the second round, Anastasia Pavlyuchenkova in the third and Barbora Strýcová in the quarterfinals, before falling to Caroline Wozniacki.
+Watson was runner-up at the ITF event of Surbiton and reached Eastbourne semifinals, defeating top-10 player Dominika Cibulková in the second round, Anastasia Pavlyuchenkova in the third and Barbora Strýcová in the quarterfinals, before falling to Caroline Wozniacki.
+At Wimbledon, she defeated 18th seed Anastasija Sevastova in the second round before bowing out against Victoria Azarenka in three sets.

-After reaching the third round at Wimbledon, defeating 18th seed Anastasija Sevastova, Watson only managed to win two WTA Tour main-draw matches during the rest of the season, losing in the first round of tournaments four times, including her seventh consecutive first-round loss at the US Open.